This article contains affiliate links

 The next step in designing your wildlife garden is to identify existing ecology.
 This could be an existing part of the garden that already has habitat value or potential.

 For instance, if you have an Oak tree you may want to boost woodland habitats around it.
-This could be done by planting native woodland plants around it.
+This could be achieved by planting native woodland plants around the trees base.

 You could also incorporate woodland mulch and log piles to encourage insect life.